 With a competent and responsible approach, your investments will begin to pay off over time and bring you pleasant monetary benefits.

 Basically, Shopify is the backbone of your project, which is the skeleton you need to design, launch, and maintain your business.
-This way, Shopify keeps your online marketplace running smoothly while you're focused on selling and growing your business.
+This way, Shopify keeps your online marketplace running smoothly while you focus on selling and growing your business.

 With a Shopify marketplace, you never have to worry about excess or no inventory, as you will be ordering the required quantity of goods immediately after the order is placed and paid by the buyer.